Free-space optical communication: Useful distances

 The reliability of FSO units has always been a problem for commercial telecommunications.
 Consistently, studies find too many dropped packets and signal errors over small ranges (400 to 500 meter).
-This is from both independent studies, such as in the Czech Republic, as well as formal internal nationwide studies, such as one conducted by MRV FSO staff.
+This is from both independent studies, such as in the Czech Republic, as well as internal studies, such as one conducted by MRV FSO staff.

 Military based studies consistently produce longer estimates for reliability, projecting the maximum range for terrestrial links is of the order of 2 to 3 km.
 All studies agree the stability and quality of the link is highly dependent on atmospheric factors such as rain, fog, dust and heat.
 Relays may be employed to extend the range for FSO communications.

+TMEX USA ran two eight-mile links between Laredo, Texas and Nuevo Laredo, Mexico from 1998 to 2002.
+The links operated at 155 Mbit/s and reliably carried phone calls and internet service.

 Extending the useful distance

 The main reason terrestrial communications have been limited to non-commercial telecommunications functions is fog.
-Fog consistently keeps FSO laser links over 500 meter from achieving a year-round bit error rate of 1 per 100,000.
+Fog often prevents FSO laser links over 500 meter from achieving a year-round availability sufficient for commercial services.
 Several entities are continually attempting to overcome these key disadvantages to FSO communications and field a system with a better quality of service.
 DARPA has sponsored over US$130 million in research toward this effort, with the ORCA and ORCLE programs.

 Other non-government groups are fielding tests to evaluate different technologies that some claim have the ability to address key FSO adoption challenges.
 As of October 2014, none have fielded a working system that addresses the most common atmospheric events.

-FSO research from 1998–2006 in the private sector totaled $407.1 million, divided primarily among four start-up companies.
+FSO research from 1998 to 2006 in the private sector totaled $407.1 million, divided primarily among four start-up companies.
 All four failed to deliver products that would meet telecommunications quality and distance standards: